indiqusdocs/yntraa/docs/Administration/BillingandFinancials/Overview.md

 ## Transactions

 All customer transaction records (successful, failed, and pending) are displayed in the Transactions section.
-For transactions made using an online payment gateway via Apiculus, records are automatically fetched.
+For transactions made using an online payment gateway via Yntraa, records are automatically fetched.

 Available actions: